mcalla314/tkintertoy/docs/ttgallery.rst

 128. This is the **ttCombobox** section for the collector.
 129. Create a list of combobox options, ``acombo``.
 130. Add a **ttCombobox** using ``acombo`` with a tag of 'ttcombo2'.
-Note, While we could reuse ``acombo`` for a different list of options, the tag 'ttcombo2' be be unique.
+Note, While we reused ``acombo`` for a different list of options, the tag 'ttcombo2' is unique.
+We are doing this to eliminate any confusion in the code when we collect the widgets.
+However, we could have used the same tag since each window keeps its own dictionary of tags.
 131. Plot it at column 0, row 0 in ``subframe``.
 132. This is the **ttRadiobox** section for the collector.
 133. Create a list of radiobox options, ``aradio``.